 Verisys is under a Memorandum of Agreement with The National Technical Information Service (NTIS), the only authorized distributor of the online searchable, as well as direct transmittal of the most updated DEA Active Controlled Substances Act (CSA) database.

-DEA Numbers and Their Purpose
+Drug Enforcement Administration (DEA) Numbers and Their Purpose

 Health care providers must have a DEA number in order to prescribe controlled substances.
 From veterinarians to physicians, the DEA number, as a numerical identifier, is a way to track suspicious orders pertaining to controlled substances.
 A DEA number is not required by Federal law for non-controlled substance prescribing, yet some state laws require all licensed providers to register and obtain a DEA number in the event of reclassification, as well as for a secondary reason—ease in filing claims with insurance companies and order processing with pharmacies.